The Young Veins: History

 Spencer Smith responded with "No, I wasn't shocked or mad at all.
 We had about three weeks of people not knowing what was going on with the bands, and it's kind of nice that the music was released at the same time."
 In October 2009, Ryan announced that the band's first album, Take a Vacation! had successfully been recorded and were looking for a new label to publish the album, following the expiration of Ryan's contract with Fueled by Ramen.
+The band eventually signed with One Haven Music, who announced that the album would be officially released on June 8, 2010, with "Change" releasing as the first single on April 5.

 The band played their first show on March 15, 2010, at The Echo in Los Angeles, alongside artists such as Alex Greenwald, Z Berg, Jenny Lewis, and Edward Sharpe.
 In May of that year, it was announced that the band would begin playing their first tour on June 11, debuting members Nick Murray on drums, Andy Soukal on bass and Nick White on keyboards.
-Three songs from Take a Vacation! were released as singles in April and May 2010, and the album itself was released in June 2010.

-On December 10, 2010, guitarist Jon Walker announced via Twitter that the band would go on a hiatus.
-As of February 2023, however, the band has not reunited.
+On December 10, 2010, guitarist Jon Walker announced via Twitter that the band would go on a hiatus "for the time being."

-In 2019, the band released a deluxe edition of Take a Vacation! online.
+On September 28, 2023, the band released a remastered version of the deluxe edition of Take a Vacation! along with a vinyl repress.